rbstp/gist-blog/README.md

 - **Table of Contents** - Automatic ToC generation with sticky sidebar navigation and active section highlighting
 - **Permalink Navigation** - Click-to-copy section links with smooth scrolling
 - **Global Tag Graph** - Explore connections between tags across all posts; hover to highlight, click a tag to filter the homepage
+  - Pointer-centered zoom, pinch-zoom on touch, double-tap to zoom, and a reset view button
 - **RSS Feed** - Auto-generated RSS 2.0 feed with proper metadata and categories
 - **Responsive Design** - Mobile-optimized layouts with compact headers
 - **Cache Busting** - Automatic CSS versioning for instant updates